 Functional dyspepsia (FD) -defined as discomfort or pain in the upper abdomen, often related to food intake, but with no apparent organic cause- is one of the most prevalent functional gastrointestinal disorders.

-Increasing evidence has emerged of the involvement of the gut microbiota as a target for managing functional gastrointestinal disorders.
 However, the therapeutic benefits and future perspectives of the currently available strategies for modifying gut microbiota in functional bowel disorders is still under research.

 A primer, led by Prof. Paul Enck from the Department of Internal Medicine VI: Psychosomatic Medicine and Psychotherapy, at the University Hospital Tübingen (Germany), provides an update of FD in adults, addressing epidemiology, pathophysiological mechanisms, diagnosis, screening and prevention as well as management.